 Can I still pass COVID-19 to someone else if I have been vaccinated?

 There is not enough data to determine whether the vaccine prevents someone from carrying COVID-19 and infecting others.
 It is possible that someone could get the vaccine but still be an asymptomatic carrier.
-The vaccine protects the person who was vaccinated but more research is underway to determine whether they are still contagious to others.
-This is the main reason why masks and social distancing are still needed even after receiving the vaccine.
+The vaccine protects the person who was vaccinated but experts continue to evaluate how well the vaccines prevent the viral spread from vaccinated individuals, how long protection the protection lasts, and how well the current vaccines protect against the new COVID-19 virus variants.

 Best Practices to Prepare Your Center for COVID-19